Mantiker/simple_mvc/readme.md

+__Simple MVC skeleton__
-* сервер настроить на ./public/
+* set server for start from ./public/
-* запустить composer install
+* launch composer install in main directory